Couples or Marriage Counseling

 Addictions (Work, Gambling, Substances or Pornography)

-Most mental health professionals would probably agree that any addiction, including ones work, various substances, gambling or even internet porn will generally cause friction initially and eventually lead to the demise of a relationship.
 The theory here is two-fold.
 One is that addiction is a solitary behavior, experienced by and enjoyed by one person.
-Addictions are rarely shared experiences and so the partner is basically left out.
-The second issue is that the addiction, being as strong as an addiction is, will always take precedence over other considerations in the relationship.
+Addictions are rarely shared experiences, and so the partner is basically left out.
+The second issue is that the addiction, being as strong as it is, will always take precedence over other considerations in the relationship.
 The “fix” is really the “love” of the person who experiences it.
 An addicted person can only experience true joy in life when he or she is actively engaged with the addiction or under the influence of it.
-No person can ever compete with their partner’s addiction as long as the addicted partner is under the “sway” of the addicting substance or activity.
-He or she is either fully involved in it or is dreaming and/or strategizing about how to get it next.
-And if a person cares more about getting their “fix”, than about his or her partner, the bond between the two will be damaged.
-If the relationship does survive, it is usually because the partner who has been abandoned for the addiction has found some passion outside the relationship as well.
-Some wives console themselves with shopping for instance, if their partners are addicted to golf, or sports on TV.
-In any case, when one partner leaves the relationship to pursue an addiction or obsession it does not bode well for the long-term health of the relationship.

 Considering Separation or Divorce

-Unfortunately, not all marriages can be saved.
-But many more marriages could be saved if both parties could commit to conducting an all-out, in-depth investigation of why they believe splitting up is necessary.
-There is so much at risk in separation or divorce, least of which is time and money.
 What is far more impactful about separation and divorce is the emotional trauma they create, both in the short term and in the future for each individual.
-Separation and divorce cause a scar to form that is not easily healed even over time.
-So it is clearly advisable to discuss in depth what each person is feeling, and specifically, why they feel that splitting up is the best course to follow.
+Separation and divorce cause a scar to form that is not easily healed, even over time.
+Therefore, it is clearly advisable to discuss in depth what each person is feeling, and specifically, why they believe that splitting up is the best course of action to follow.

 Topics